box-community/box-workshop-UIElements-pure-js/workshops/Picker/Picker.md

     // });
 };
 ```
-To see this working open the browser console and as you select content and then press the button, you'll see the lisy of your selection.
+To see this working open the browser console and as you select content and then press the button, you'll see the list of your selection.
 ![Alt text](/images/picker_events.png)